zama-ai/concrete-core/concrete-core-ffi/docs/dev/instantiating_and_destroying_objects.md

 //|_ required to be exported
 ```

 Note that, `result`, the out parameter, is a pointer to pointer.
-We will return a pointer to a Boxed/heap allocated `FftwEngine`, in essence a `*mut FftwEngine`.
-To be able to return this value we need a pointer to a memory location pointing to such a pointer, i.e. a `*mut *mut FftwEngine`.
+We will return a pointer to a Boxed/heap allocated `FftEngine`, in essence a `*mut FftEngine`.
+To be able to return this value we need a pointer to a memory location pointing to such a pointer, i.e. a `*mut *mut FftEngine`.

 We adopted the convention of always returning a `c_int` as an error/status code.